 The baby boomers or dads per se would lay back with a couple of stretchable trousers coupled with a jacket of the same material while wearing this low top gargantuan.
 That unspeakable threat of a wardrobe is now long gone and is replaced by the modern flair of loose long-sleeves partnered with slightly fitting joggers or straight cut pants.

-The number one thing to remember when sporting the Puma Thunder Spectra is to avoid skinny joggers or jeans because it would somehow be out of proportion with the sneaker’s massive tooling.
+The number one thing to remember when sporting the Puma Thunder Spectra on feet is to avoid skinny joggers or jeans because it would somehow be out of proportion with the sneaker’s massive tooling.
 Apparel that flows down to the legs is more advisable to give out a more relaxed vibe which also works with tops as well.
 The slight color blocking of the Spectra can be complemented by wearing a bit of color in the rest of the outfit to balance things out.

 Fit & Sizing